jruponen/spark_tutorials/Swift client instructions.md

 $ chmod 755 ./bluemix_swift.sh
 ```

-**3: Use Swift client**
+**3: Using Swift client**
-Use this command first to initialize environment variables for the Swift client:
+Use the script above first to initialize environment variables for the Swift client:
 ```
 $ source bluemix_swift.sh
 ```

-Use this command to show contents of your Object Store root folder
+Now you can use this command to show contents of your Object Store root folder
 ```
 $ swift list
 notebooks